-ACTIVITIES INDICATORS AND TARGETS BUDGET TIMELINE RESPONSIBILITIES e climate resilience of educational systems in the East ern Caribbean in the face of intensifying g and increasing extreme weather impacts is a necessa he enabling environment for adaptation planning wi sons learned strengthened in alignment with the me Conduct consultations to include the equal participation of men and women as well as vulnerable groups into the updated toolkit and action plan Equal participation of men and women in consultation 30% of participants represent vulnerable groups (persons with disabilities, single-parent female headed households, the youth Needs) \$5,000 During project implementatio n ESS and Gender Expert PETI Unit Output 2.1.
-Schools, communitie s and households' capacity building to increas e resilience to clir nate change Contribute to the participation of the youth (persons aged 16 - 24 years) and women in the Department of Environment Apprenticeship Program for infrastructure and energy Equal opportunities are provided for men and women to participate in the DOE Apprenticeship Program: Infrastructure and Energy \$10,000 During project implementatio n ESS and Gender Expert Design gender responsive communication tools to target men and women differently for the educational campaigns and environmental management plans 70% of persons in the educational sector in the sector that benefit from information on resilience in the educational sector as well as environmental management plan \$2,000 PETI Unit During project implementatio n ESS and Gender Expert PETI Unit Develop gender responsive information products that include the promotion of women in infrastructure and energy 50% of men and women have increased knowledge and access to appropriate tools to address climate change impacts in construction of critical infrastructure and energy (regardless of their literacy levels) \$2,000 PETI Unit During project implementatio n ESS and Gender Expert PETI Unit of priority buildings through adaptation interve Conduct consultations to include the equal participation of men and women as well as vulnerable groups on the design of weather Equal participation of men and women in consultation 30% of participants represent vulnerable groups \$5,000 During project implementatio n ESS and Gender Expert stations at select schools (persons with disabilities, single-parent female headed households, the youth Needs) PETI Unit
+ACTIVITIES INDICATORS AND TARGETS BUDGET TIMELINE RESPONSIBILITIES Impact Statement: To strengthen the climate resilience of educational systems in the Eastern Caribbean in the face of intensifying and increasing extreme weather impacts is a necessa ry adaptation. - Outcome Statement: Strengthen t he enabling environment for adaptation planning wi thin the education s ector at the nation al and regional level.
+Output 1.1.
+Policies, plans and less sons learned strengthened in alignment with the CDEMA Model Safe me Conduct consultations to include the equal participation of men and women as well as vulnerable groups into the updated toolkit and action plan Equal participation of men and women in consultation 30% of participants represent vulnerable groups (persons with disabilities, single-parent female headed households, the youth Needs) \$5,000 During project implementatio n ESS and Gender Expert PETI Unit Output 2.1.
+Schools, communitie s and households' capacity building to increas e resilience to clir nate change Contribute to the participation of the youth (persons aged 16 - 24 years) and women in the Department of Environment Apprenticeship Program for infrastructure and energy Equal opportunities are provided for men and women to participate in the DOE Apprenticeship Program: Infrastructure and Energy \$10,000 During project implementatio n ESS and Gender Expert Design gender responsive communication tools to target men and women differently for the educational campaigns and environmental management plans 70% of persons in the educational sector in the sector that benefit from information on resilience in the educational sector as well as environmental management plan \$2,000 PETI Unit During project implementatio n ESS and Gender Expert PETI Unit Develop gender responsive information products that include the promotion of women in infrastructure and energy 50% of men and women have increased knowledge and access to appropriate tools to address climate change impacts in construction of critical infrastructure and energy (regardless of their literacy levels) \$2,000 PETI Unit During project implementatio n ESS and Gender Expert PETI Unit Output 3.2.
+Improve the resilience of priority buildings through adaptation interventions Conduct consultations to include the equal participation of men and women as well as vulnerable groups on the design of weather Equal participation of men and women in consultation 30% of participants represent vulnerable groups \$5,000 During project implementatio n ESS and Gender Expert stations at select schools (persons with disabilities, single-parent female headed households, the youth Needs) PETI Unit

 Annex 8.
-Draft Gender Assessment and Action Plan Report - Saint Lucia.
+Draft Gender Assessment Report - Saint Lucia.